Time To Read: 17 minutes

-Inarguably, the most significant development in hearing aid technology in 2018 has been direct connectivity between hearing devices and mobile phones.
+Arguably, the most significant development in hearing aid technology over the last few years, has been direct connectivity between hearing devices and mobile phones.
 Bluetooth has been a longstanding feature of hearing aids but has previously required a ‘middle man’ device worn on the user to connect the two technologies.
 With the development of direct connectivity, we have seen more varied opportunities for utilisation, as well as increased convenience and ‘fun’ for hearing aid users.
 Most importantly, we have seen substantial benefit from this technology for those previously struggling to hear on the phone!